adinarmey/munging-open-data/manuscript/chapter02.md

 In order for us to later tell
 which data is from which year, we'll add a new column to each intermediate DataFrame for the year.
-We will also compute the proportion of the year's births that each name accounts for during this stage, because that's relative to the total births in the year and would be more complicated to calculate with the multi-year dataset we're going to end up with.

     data_chunks = []
     for y in range(1880,2015): # don't be fooled; this gives us y=1880 to y=2014 filename = "names/yob" + str(y) + ".txt" # str() converts number to text
         year_y_data = pd.read_csv(filename,names=["name","sex","number"])
         year_y_data["year"] = y
-        year_y_data["prop"] = year_y_data.number/(year_y_data.number.sum())
         data_chunks.append(year_y_data)

     names = pd.concat(data_chunks, ignore_index=True)

-If you explore this dataset, you'll see that it takes up about 70 megabyes of computer memory; enough that analytical functions may take a few seconds, but probably not enough to put you out of business.
+If you explore this dataset, you'll see that it takes up about 70 megabytes of computer memory; enough that analytical functions may take a few seconds, but probably not enough to put you out of business.